OctoFarm/OctoFarm/README.md

 - User Name -> User Settings
 - Copy the API Key some place easy to get to
-- Enabled the "Allow Cross Origin Resource Sharing (CORS)
+- Enabled the Allow Cross Origin Resource Sharing (CORS)
 - Restart OctoPrint
 - Repeat for all OctoPrints that will be added to the Farm